CrimsonAS/gtkplatform/README.md

 * **Q:** My application doesn't work!

   **A:** Not exactly a question, but: many applications rely on features of the underlying platform at build time.
-Krita is an example of this: I haven't looked into the details, but at least on Fedora, it attempts to fetch the XCB display handle, and do something with it.
 This of course won't work out of the box in many cases, sometimes due to missing mapping of a feature, and sometimes because it's outright not possible.